Our Board

 Andy is the Facility Manager at BeActive Urmston, opening the former George H Carnall Centre following a community asset transfer in April 2021.
 The centre now delivers a diverse range of community leisure and health activity programmes to the local community.
 Andy is responsible for management and day to day operations and ultimately establishing the centre as a sustainable enterprise.
 Andy has a passion for leisure and working with other like-minded organisations to realise a thriving local third sector.
 He has worked in leisure and across several trusts for over 25 years.

-Scott Rolfe, Chief Executive, Halo Leisure (South West Region)
+Mike Lyons, Chief Executive, Horizon Leisure (South West Region)

 Steve Ward, Chief Executive, Newport Live (Wales Region)